by Kamran Khan

 If there’s one great thing about our nation [United States], it’s our ability to live free, practice our principles as taught by religion, which is in line with what we learn in the Holy Quran [2:257], that is, “There should be no compulsion in religion”.

-On Thursday November 28th, hundreds of thousands of Muslims celebrated Thanksgiving – I was one of them.
+On Thursday, November 28th, hundreds of thousands of Muslims celebrated Thanksgiving – I was one of them.
 In fact, I took it one step further, I celebrated Thanksgiving twice, the second time just a few days earlier with people of different faith, creed, and color.
 The food was great, and the company was even better.
 How many around the globe can attest to such liberty?
 Perhaps not many.

-True worship is that which is accepted, and is when one also looks after the rights of others, another commandment of True Islam.
+True worship is that which is accepted and is when one also looks after the rights of others, another commandment of True Islam.

-a shining light when practicing tolerance and mutual respect towards all mankind.
+This beautiful teaching and quality can be manifested by any individual, and in turn, reflected as a shining light when practicing tolerance and mutual respect towards all mankind.
 During our Interfaith Thanksgiving Dinner held on Saturday, November 23rd, I along with members of Ahmadiyya Muslim Community of Greater Chicago, demonstrated these great qualities and followed the true teachings of Islam by breaking bread with people of all faith.
 With over 150 in attendance at the Baitul Jamey Mosque, located in Glen Ellyn, Illinois, men, women, and children of our community welcomed guests representing different faiths: Hinduism, Buddhism, Judaism, Christianity, Catholicism, Sikhism, and Islam.
 Additionally, guests representing both democratic and republican political interests, along with guests from law enforcement and homeland security were in presence.
 In essence, all the people of greater Chicago are our neighbors and it is our religious obligation to treat them with love, kindness and generosity.

 Guests expressed gratitude to each other and to the members of our community for creating a platform of openness and by welcoming them to speak on the “Spirit of Thanksgiving” as practiced in their faith.
 Guests expressed that by having this dialogue, we can dispel hatred in this world, and exercise religious tolerance.